US-MFG-Demo/k8s-dapr-hack/Assignment0/README.md

    az login
    ```

-1. Make sure you have selected the Azure subscription you want to work in.
-Replace the 'x's with your subscription GUID or subscription name:
+1. Make sure you have selected the Azure subscription in which you want to work.
+Replace the 'x's with your subscription GUID or subscription name.
+The subscription GUID can be found in the Azure Resource Group blade from the Azure Portal.

    ```shell
    az account set --subscription "xxxx-xxxx-xxxx-xxxx"